10 Smart Uses for Egg Cartons

-Mixing Paints: During craft time with the kids, you can use a plastic or styrofoam egg carton as a paint palette.
+Mixing Paints: During craft time with the kids, use a plastic or styrofoam egg carton as a paint palette.
 The individual cups are perfect for mixing colors.
-When the painting is done, simply toss them in the trash.
-The best part: There’s no messy cleanup.
-If you want to be more green, use water-based paint; wash it out; and recycle the egg carton.
+When the painting's done, simply toss them in the trash.
+The best part: no messy cleanup.
+If you want to be more green, use water-based paint, wash it out, and recycle the egg carton.
 (Get more secrets of saving paint from Atlanta painter Kass Wilson.)

 Ice Cube Trays: Big party coming up and worried you won’t have enough ice for guests?
 Increase your ice-making capacity by using plastic egg cartons as additional ice cube trays.
 (Via DIY Life.)